videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/api/sdk-reference/use-participant/methods.md

 #### Events associated with `enableMic()`:

-- First the participant will get a callback on [`onMicRequested()`](../use-meeting/events#onmicrequested) and once the participant accepts the request mic will be enabled.
+- First the participant will get a callback on [`onMicRequested()`](../use-meeting/events#onmicrequested) and once the participant accepts the request, mic will be enabled.

 - Every Participant will receive a callback on [`onStreamEnabled()`](./events#onstreamenabled) of the `useParticipant()` hook with `Stream` object.